-Edward Heath is the chair of the firm's Business Litigation Group and leads its Government Investigations and Corporate Compliance Team.
+Edward Heath is the chair of the firm's Business Litigation Group and leads its Government Enforcement and Corporate Compliance Teams.

 Resolution of Business Disputes